- Definition of permafrost and plugins

 Permafrost is defined as a soil layer that stay frozen for at least two consecutive years.
 The layer above the permafrost starts thawing every spring and refreezes in fall.
 This layer is called the active layer.
 In this layer, plants can root and grow.
-The deeper this layer is, the taller vegetation can grow.
-You can recognize permafrost by the look of the vegations as described in this earlier post.
+Obviously, the deeper this layer is, the taller vegetation can grow.
+Consequent, you can recognize permafrost by the look of the vegations as described in this earlier post.

 Permafrost is a pain in the neck for any construction.
-I have written about the damage of houses built on permafrost to the permafrost and the house some time ago.
-Permafrost can cause problems when drilling for drink water and can be the source of artesian wells that sprout water even in the middle of winter.
+I have written about the relationship of damages from houses built on permafrost vice versa some time ago.
+Furtermore, permafrost can cause problems when drilling for drink water and can be the source of artesian wells that sprout water even in the middle of winter.

 Permafrost has damaged this parking lot

-Today’s post is about an annual annoyance by permafrost in the back parking lot of the Geophysical Institute at the University of Alaska Fairbanks.
+Today’s post is about an annual annoyance by permafrost in the back parking lot of the Geophysical Institute at Alaska’s first university.
 Nearly each year, students, staff and faculty receive an email from the operations manager that part of the parking lot is closed due to permafrost damage.
-One year the damage was even so large that you could have easily hide a car in the whole caused by the permafrost damage.
-How does this work?
+One year the damage was even so large that you could have easily hidden a car in the whole caused by the permafrost damage.

 In case of the parking lot, it is located at the top of a north facing slope.
 Prior to the area’s becoming a parking lot, it was covered by trees and vegetation.
-When the lot was paved it was cut off from water supply from the top.
-This means that now evaporative cooling occurs anymore at the top of the soil layer in summer.
+When the lot was paved, it was cut off from water supply by rain and snowmelt from the top.
+This means that now evaporative cooling doesn’t occur anymore at the top of the soil layer in summer.
 Furthermore, the pavement heats up much stronger than wet soil and/or vegetation.
 During summer more heat is transferred into the ground underneath the paved parking lot than it was when the lot was still in its natural condition.

 Over time, this increased heat transfer increases the depth of the active layer underneath the pavement.
 The water in the active layer can’t evaporate and stays there until it finds a way to flow away.
 In this case, the soil layer with a sudden looses part of its mass.
-Large soil grains remain, while the water takes away small grains (silt).
-Once the water flows away, soil matrix collapses and the remaining grains and stones sink into the space that formerly was filled by a mixture of frozen water, soil material, and stones.
-In that process, the pavement, of course, sinks down too.
+Large soil grains and stones remain, while the water takes away small grains (silt).
+Once the water flows away, the modified soil matrix collapses.
+The remaining grains and stones sink into the space that formerly was filled by a mixture of frozen water, soil material, and stones.
+In this process, the pavement, of course, sinks down too.

-The next thing is the closure of the area as shown in the photos and said email.
+The next thing is the closure of the area as shown in the photos and said email is sent.
 In the following, the parking lot is repaired by filling the sink-whole and repaving the area.
 However, depending on the size of the permafrost lens underneath, it is just a matter of time when the next permafrost damage will occur due to heat conduction into the ground.

 Thus, why didn’t the area collapse with the natural vegetation?
-I don’t know whether it didn’t and couldn’t find any information about it whether this area was a sinkwhole before.
+I don’t know whether it didn’t happen in the area of the parking lot prior to the land-cover change.
+Unfortunately, I couldn’t find any information about it whether this area was a sinkwhole before.
 However, in general, the shadows of trees reduce the potential heating of the ground.
 You surely have experienced as a kid when running around bare feet that grass doesn’t get as hot as pavement.
 For these reasons, the heat from sunshine does not penetrate so deep into the ground by conduction as it does under the same sunshine conditions in the paved parking lot.

 Of course, you can find places where a permafrost lens collapsed in a hot summer underneath vegetated areas as well (see photo above).
 These sink-wholes are the reason why many lawns in the Fairbanks area are not plain as the lawn in a German soccer stadium, but bumpy up and down like a test and practice path for mountain bikers.